AEFitzGerald/finfluence_deployment/README.md

 Overall there were a lot of pieces in this project that were satisfying to implement and make functional-- the Bcypt Login/Registration, accessing the API financial data, and using Chart.js.

-I am very interested in creating functional, intriguing, and easy to read data anaylytics.
+I am very interested in creating functional, intriguing, and easy to read data analytics.
 My favorite part of this project was building out the code for the PieChart.